2020 Honda Clarity Fuel Cell is even more ready for infrastructure that hasn’t arrived

 Core specs for the Clarity Fuel Cell remain unchanged.
 An electric motor system rated at 174 hp and 221 lb-ft turns the front wheels.
 It’s fed by a 103-kw fuel-cell stack, while an air-cooled 1.7-kwh lithium-ion battery pack acts as the energy buffer when full-throttle bursts are needed and to store away excess energy generated by the fuel-cell system or recovered by regenerative braking.
 That yields a range rating of 360 miles, or MPGe efficiency ratings of 69 city, 67 highway.

-Overall Green Car Reports has found the Clarity Fuel Cell to be a quiet, responsive, comfortable sedan that might be mistaken for a long-range electric car and feels like it could easily be sold bearing Honda’s luxury badge.
+Overall Green Car Reports has found the Clarity Fuel Cell to be a quiet, responsive, comfortable sedan that might be mistaken for a long-range electric car and feels like it could easily be sold bearing Honda’s Acura luxury badge.
 The infotainment system offers well-integrated CarPlay and Android Auto connectivity, and the full Honda Sensing suite is included.

 What’s not included is a whole lot of road-trip freedom.
 The Clarity Fuel Cell is offered through just 12 approved dealerships—six in the LA region, five in the San Francisco Bay area, and one in Sacramento.